Logotype Knowledge Exchange

 Latest developments in IoT technology

-By the end of 2024, there are projected to be more than 207 billion IoT devices connected worldwide.
+According to recent estimates, the number of IoT devices is expected to reach around 30 billion by 2025.
 This number is a direct result of its powerful combination with other recent technological advancements.

 5G-powered IoT allows for un-interrupted connectivity and greater data usage, which increases the stability and performance of IoT devices.
 The improvements to IoT include lower data latency, more extensive coverage, and real-time data processing, which in effect, makes IoT’s reach limitless.